-The primary estimand of interest is the difference in change from baseline in disease activity between anifrolumab 300 mg and placebo, to reflect the effect of the initially assigned and dosed investigational product.
-This is measured by the primary efficacy endpoint, defined as the difference in the proportion of subjects achieving SRI(4) at Week 52.
+The primary estimand of interest is the difference in change from baseline in disease activity between anifrolumab and placebo, to reflect the effect of the initially assigned and dosed investigational product.
+This is measured by the primary efficacy endpoint, which was later updated to the difference in the proportion of subjects achieving BICLA response at Week 52.
+The intercurrent events of discontinuation of the investigational product and receipt of restricted medications were incorporated into the primary and key secondary endpoints (except flares).
 The full analysis set will be used as the primary population for reporting efficacy and safety data.
 The full analysis set is defined as subjects who are randomised and received at least 1 dose of investigational product (modified Intention-To-Treat).